sajjad-yaqub/shansh8/README.md

-- 👋 Hi, I’m @shansh8
+- 👋 Hi, I’m Sajjad Ansari
-- 👀 I’m interested in Technical Product Management
+- 👀 I’m a Senior Product Management
-- 🌱 I’m currently learning AWS
-- 💞️ I’m looking to collaborate on Big Data
-- 📫 How to reach me linkein

 <!---
 shansh8/shansh8 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.